EGI-Federation/documentation/content/en/users/tutorials/accessing-vm-with-ssh/_index.md

 ### SSH username

-The username to use to connect to a virtual machine is dependent on the virtual machine image and is generally different in each operative system image.
+The username to use to connect to a virtual machine is dependent on the virtual machine image and is generally different in each operating system image.

 For `official OS virtual machine images` you can use the general reference documentation on